ec-jrc/lisflood-model/1_4_introduction_tutorial/1_initialization.md

 ***Figure 1**.
 Output maps of the initialization run.*

-Both outputs represent an average flow rate, therefore, they have are a single map with no temporal dimension.
+Both outputs represent an average flow rate, therefore, they have a single map with no temporal dimension.